landoskape/dominoes/README.md

 This repository requires several packages that are available for download via the standard methods, including conda or pip.
 First, clone this repository to your computer.
-Then, in a terminal, change directory to wherever you cloned the repository and use the `environment.yml` file to create a new conda environment.
+Then, in a command window, change directory to wherever you cloned the repository and use the `environment.yml` file to create a new conda environment.

 ```